On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: A directed graphs on minimal siphons (IGMS)

 \lbl{s:IGMS} This section establishes that next–generation matrices \(K=F V^{-1}\) have a block–triangular structure from $V$ whenever the minimal siphon partition the infected, and the graph defined below is acyclic.

-\beD[The Interaction Directed Graph on Minimal Siphons]\lbl{d:IGMS} The Interaction Directed Graph on Minimal Siphons (IGMS) is the graph on the minimal siphons $T_j, j=1, ...,m$, with a directed edge $T_i \to T_j$ whenever there exists a reaction net-producing at least one species in $T_j$ from reactants in $T_i$. \eeD \beXa [a tree IGMS for a three-tier SDAS -type ME model] The RN
+\beD[The Interaction Directed Graph on Minimal Siphons (IGMS)]\lbl{d:IGMS} The Interaction Directed Graph on Minimal Siphons (IGMS) is the graph on the minimal siphons $T_j, j=1, ...,m$, with a directed edge $T_i \to T_j$ whenever there exists a reaction net-producing at least one species in $T_j$ from reactants in $T_i$. \eeD \beXa [a tree IGMS for a three-tier Seed-Dependent Autocatalytic Systems (SDAS) -type ME model] The RN

-has three disjoint minimal siphons, and a tree IGMS.
-The NGM matrix is triangular (in fact diagonal), in line with theorem \ref{t:par}. \figu{tree}{three-tier SDAS -type ME model}{1.05}
+has three disjoint minimal siphons, and a tree IGMS, as shown in Figure \ref{fig:strain_tree}.
+The NGM matrix is triangular (in fact diagonal), in line with theorem \ref{t:par}.

 This RN can not be interpreted as an existing ME model, but it has been used in the quite similar Seed-Dependent Autocatalytic System (SDAS) theory.
-Originally proposed to model stepwise prebiotic chemical evolution, this is now used to identify hierarchically nested autocatalytic motifs in large reaction networks \cite{Peng2022HierarchicalSDAS,Peng2023ChemicalEcosystem,BlokLacNghe, Filisetti2021,Blok23,Nghe23}.
+Originally proposed to model stepwise prebiotic chemical evolution, this is now used to identify hierarchically nested autocatalytic motifs in large reaction networks \cite{Peng2022HierarchicalSDAS,Peng2023ChemicalEcosystem,BlokLacNghe, Blok23}.
 This theory provides general results for ecological and potential multi-strain epidemic systems, where new functional tiers emerge only after the appearance of specific seed species. \eeXa